MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Introduction

 \section{Introduction}

-Large Language Model-based agents are increasingly applied to solve complex tasks that require multi-step reasoning and tool use.
-Despite their strong capabilities, they still face the limitations of episodic information: knowledge acquired from previous problem-solving trajectories is not persistently retained, and inference is constrained to a fixed context window~\citep{laban2025llms, kang2025acon}.
-As a results, agent may repeatedly explore the similar reasoning strategies, encounter the same error patterns, and fail to utilize the tool feedback from prior executions~\citep{pink2025position,anthropic2025context}.
-To address these challenges, memory mechanism is leveraged to enable agents to store and retrieve reusable information when solving related tasks in the future inference~\citep{zhong2024memorybank, xu2025mem}.
+Large language model (LLM)-based agents are increasingly used to solve complex tasks involving multi-step reasoning, tool use, and interaction with external environments.
+Despite their strong capabilities, they remain limited by the lack of persistent episodic knowledge: information from prior problem-solving trajectories is not naturally retained, and inference is constrained by a fixed context window~\citep{laban2025llms, kang2025acon}.
+As a result, agents may repeatedly explore similar strategies, encounter recurring errors, and fail to reuse useful tool feedback~\citep{pink2025position, anthropic2025context}.
+Memory mechanisms address these limitations by storing and retrieving reusable information from past experiences for future inference~\citep{zhong2024memorybank, xu2025mem}.

-Recent work has shown that augmenting LLMs with memory can improve reasoning ability.
-For example BoT~\citep{yang2024buffer} distills reasoning template from past experiences and retrieves them at the inference time.
-Most prior approaches couple memory tightly with the underlying model or agent: the memory is constructed from that model’s own reasoning traces and the agent’s own interaction trajectories, and is then reused by the same model or agent.
-In contrast, modern deployments increasingly involve heterogeneous model ecosystems: multiple agents with different model sizes or architectures operating within the same application (e.g., via specialization, orchestration, or routing among models).
-This motivates a natural question: \textit{can a single memory system be shared across different models?}
+Recent studies show that memory-augmented LLM agents can improve reasoning performance.
+For example, BoT~\citep{yang2024buffer} distills reasoning templates from past experiences and retrieves them during inference.
+However, most existing approaches construct memory in a model- or agent-specific manner, deriving it from an individual agent's own reasoning traces and reusing it with the same agent.
+This tightly couples stored knowledge to the reasoning style and biases of the agent's underlying backbone model.
+Yet modern LLM deployments increasingly involve heterogeneous agents instantiated with backbone models of different sizes, architectures, or specializations, operating through routing, orchestration, or collaboration.
+This motivates a natural question: \textit{can a single memory system be shared across agents with different backbone models?}